Deutsch: Halo-Orbit / Español: Órbita halo / Português: Órbita halo / Français: Orbite halo / Italiano: Orbita halo

 Description

 Halo orbits are centered around Lagrange points, which are positions in space where the gravitational forces of two large bodies, like Earth and the Moon, precisely equal the centripetal force felt by a smaller object.
 The most commonly used Lagrange point for halo orbits in space missions is L2, which lies along the line defined by the two large bodies and away from the primary body.
-This position provides a stable point where spacecraft can remain relative to the two larger bodies with minimal fuel consumption for station-keeping.
+This position provides a stable point where spacecraft can remain relative to the two larger bodies with minimal Fuel consumption for station-keeping.

-These orbits are favored for missions that require a stable position relative to Earth and the Sun or Earth and another celestial body.
+These orbits are favored for missions that require a stable position relative to Earth and the Sun or Earth and another Celestial body.
 They enable continuous observation of a particular point in space, such as the side of the Moon that faces away from Earth, or the space facing away from the Sun, providing uninterrupted solar observations.

 Application Areas